MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/create-aquila-instance.md

 1. Under **Review + create**, review all the inputs given so far and select **Create**.
 Your deployment will now be created on Azure, you can access the resource and view its details.

-## Configure Aquila RBAC
+## Configure Aquila (preview) role-based access control (RBAC)

 ### Register the RP

 >[!Note]
 >Ensure you are either a subscription owner or global administrator.
 For more information, see Azure RBAC.

-In order to create and operate an Aquila instance, create the below two custom RBAC roles in Azure:
+In order to create and operate an Aquila (preview) instance, create the below two custom RBAC roles in Azure:
- - **Aquila Contributor**: This role allows users to create, update, and delete an Aquila instance in Azure.
-Its scope of permissions doesn't extend beyond Aquila.
-The ideal user for this role would be someone who will be responsible for creating an Aquila instance, and deleting it when done.
+ - **Aquila Contributor**: This role allows users to create, update, and delete an Aquila (preview) instance in Azure.
+Its scope of permissions doesn't extend beyond Aquila (preview).
+The ideal user for this role would be someone who will be responsible for creating an Aquila (preview) instance, and deleting it when done.

- - **Aquila Reader**: This role allows users to read an Aquila instance in Azure, without the ability to modify anything in the instance.
-Its scope of permissions doesn't extend beyond Aquila.
-The ideal user for this role would be someone who will be responsible for accessing the Aquila instance once it is created and reading the parameters.
+ - **Aquila Reader**: This role allows users to read an Aquila (preview) instance in Azure, without the ability to modify anything in the instance.
+Its scope of permissions doesn't extend beyond Aquila (preview).
+The ideal user for this role would be someone who will be responsible for accessing the Aquila (preview) instance once it is created and reading the parameters.

 1. Sign in to the [Azure portal](https://portal.azure.com) and select **Cloud Shell** in the top menu.
 A Shell opens at the bottom of the page.
-1. Enter the below commands to enable Aquila preview in your subscription:
+1. Enter the below commands to enable Aquila (preview) preview in your subscription:

     ```
     az account set --subscription "<your subscription name>"